catdieval/user-workflow-and-user-stories/user-story-1bis.md

 - [ ] Make a default import of Heading from "../Heading".
 - [ ] Make a default import of Paragraph from "../Paragraph".
 - [ ] Make a default import of CenteredDiv from "../CenteredDiv".
+- [ ] Make a default import of Button from ".../Button".
+- [ ] Make a default import of InputTypeSubmit from "../InputTypeSubmit".
+- [ ] Make a named import of FileUploader from "../FileUploader".
-- [ ] The function returns, within a fragment, the Heading component, the Paragraph component, an input element and the Button component nested inside the CenteredDiv component.
+- [ ] The function returns, within a fragment, the Heading component, the Paragraph component, a form element and the Button component.
 - [ ] The Heading component has for text "Step 1: Upload a CSV file to get the data.".
 - [ ] The Paragraph component has for text notes about the header of the file, the delimiter in the file and missing values.
+- [ ] The Button component has for text "Next".
+- [ ] Inside the form element are nested the FileUploader component and the CenteredDiv component.
+- [ ] Inside the CenteredDiv component is nested the InputTypeSubmit component.
+- [ ] The InputTypeSubmit component takes "Submit" for the value attribute.
 - [ ] implement the logic that handle the upload of a file
 - [ ] import useState from react
 - [ ]